kubernetes/enhancements/keps/sig-windows/1001-windows-cri-containerd/README.md

 ### Non-Goals

 - Running Linux containers on Windows nodes.
 This would be addressed as a separate KEP since the use cases are different.
 - Deprecating `dockershim`.
 This is out of scope for this KEP.
-The effort to migrate that code out of tree is in [KEP PR 866](https://github.com/kubernetes/enhancements/pull/866) and deprecation discussions will happen later.
+The effort to migrate that code out of tree is in [KEP PR 866](https://github.com/kubernetes/enhancements/pull/866) and [deprecation](https://github.com/kubernetes/kubernetes/pull/94624) discussions are in flight.

 ## Proposal

 ### User Stories

-#### Improving Kubernetes integration for Windows Server containers
+#### Increasing the parity between Kubernetes on Linux and Windows Server containers

 Moving to the new Windows HCSv2 platform and ContainerD would allow Kubernetes to add support for: